james-sciortino/c9800-set-site-tag/readme.md

 - Step 5.
 For each Cisco AP that does not have a site-tag name that matches its policy-tag name, assign the AP to the appropriate site-tag.

 For Fabric Enabled APs and WLCs:
-This code is particularly useful for fabric-enabled APs and WLCs managed by DNA Center.
+This code is particularly useful for fabric enabled APs and WLCs managed by DNA Center.
 By default, without any Day-0 template, DNA Center will create a unique policy-tag specific to the fabric AP's floor assignment in the DNA site hierarchy.
 However, DNA Center will not create and assign a unique site-tag, but instead will assign the AP to the default site-tag named 'default-site-tag-fabric'.
 This script will standardize all fabric enabled APs to be assigned to a working site-tag with the same name as its policy-tag.